Assault and Battery Legal Defense

 If convicted, advocating for the most lenient sentence possible based on the circumstances of the case.

-Facing charges of assault and battery can be a daunting experience, but with Mark Caldwell by your side, you’ll have a dedicated advocate fighting to protect your rights at every stage of the legal process.
+Facing charges of assault and battery can be a daunting experience, but with an expert self-defense attorney, like Mark Caldwell by your side, you’ll have a dedicated advocate fighting to protect your rights at every stage of the legal process.